hugoroy/hroy.eu/tips/webos-touchpad-restore.markdown

 ...

 Have you messed with your HP Touchpad partitions and multiboot?
 Or have you found your old HP Touchpad dusting under your bed?
-Interesting in legacy software and IT history, and want to give Palm's/HP's webOS a try?
+Curious about this piece of legacy software and IT history, and want to give Palm's/HP's webOS a try?
 This collection of tips and scripts may be for you.
 At least, it worked for me.
 Good luck.

 Elsewhere, a post with the same goal: [Restoring a Touchpad to original state](https://www.bjoreman.com/thoughts/touchpadReinstall.html) (I wished I found this page when I started my own restoration efforts - I don't know how I missed it.
 Maybe it works :^))